SUNAYANA2305/SUNAYANA2305/README.md

 - 👋 Hi, I’m SUNAYANA AMBAKANTI
-- 👀 I’m interested in android development.
+- 👀 I’m interested in Android Development.
 -
 - 📫 How to reach me: https://www.linkedin.com/in/sunayana-ambakanti-0aa82111a/